tom-seddon/b2/doc/Building-on-Windows.md

 Prerequisites:

+- Visual Studio 2022.
+Ensure the following components are installed:
-- Visual Studio 2022 (ensure C++ CMake tools for Windows is included)
+  - C++ CMake tools for Windows
+  - C++ ATL for latest build tools
 - Python 3.x (the version that comes with Visual Studio 2022 is fine)

 Optional, but recommended: